Fellowship Details & Requirements

 Eligibility, Prerequisites & Application Process

 Our GME Office has preliminary eligibility requirements that all prospective trainees must meet before applying for a training program at our institution.
-In addition to these criteria, our program also requires all applicants to be board-eligible or board-certified in pediatrics or one of its sub-specialties.
+Successful completion of an Accreditation Council for Graduate Medical Education (ACGME)-accredited General Pediatrics residency is required.
+In addition, our program also requires all applicants to be board-eligible or board-certified in pediatrics or one of its sub-specialties.

 July: Application submission begins in ERAS.